 - The new QCA Code and what it means for AIM companies

 - The new stakeholder reporting requirements affecting the Directors' Remuneration Report, Strategic Report and Directors' Report under the Companies (Miscellaneous Reporting) Regulations 2018 including CEO pay ratio reporting, the 's.172 Statement' and the obligation on 'very large' companies to state which corporate governance code they follow

 - The Wates Corporate Governance Principles for Large Private Companies

 - Horizon-scanning: what's next?

-- Action points for companies and what needs to be looked at now
+- Action points for companies

-- Examples of early reporting
+- Examples of reporting